 - Early on, applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.

-- Taking paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help to reduce the pain.
+- Pain relief (analgesia): taking paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help to reduce the pain.

-- Losing weight.
+- Lose weight.
 If you are overweight or obese then losing some weight is likely to improve your symptoms.

 - Physiotherapy is often used and is often very effective.

 - Injection of steroid and local anaesthetic.
 If the above measures do not help then an injection into the painful area may be beneficial.

 - If the condition is severe or persistent then you may be referred to a specialist for advice regarding further treatment.
 Occasionally an operation is offered.

 A steroid injection into the outer hip (peri-trochanteric corticosteroid injection) can help to reduce pain and inflammation.
 There is strong evidence for a short-term benefit that might last up to 3 months, with the greatest effect at 6 weeks.
 However, it is common for the pain to come back in the longer term.

 Peri-trochanteric corticosteroid injections may be most useful if used for pain relief in the short term to enable physiotherapy which will improve the long-term outlook (prognosis).

 Over 90% of people with greater trochanteric pain syndrome recover fully with conservative treatment such as: rest, pain relief, physiotherapy and corticosteroid injection.